Nihar-raghavendra/corona-virus-web-scraping-and-data-visualisation-of-INDIA-/README.md

-# Corona-virus-web-scraping-and-data-visualisation of INDIA
+# web-scraping-and-data-visualization-of-spread-of-coronavirus-in-India
- Plots piechart of state wise corona virus deaths and cases
+ Plots piechart and choropleth map of state wise corona virus deaths and cases in India